valamuri2020/CyberCipher/README.md

 ##### I'm nearly finished with the project and am finalizing the shift algorithm to account for inputs that exceed 26.
-I plan to use the modulus operator on the shift input to keep it within range and act as if the shift was under 26.
-For example, A shifted by 27 would be the same as A shifter by 1 because 27 % 26 = 1.
+I plan to use the modulo operator on the shift input to keep it within range and act as if the shift was under 26.
+For example, 'A' shifted by 27 would be the same as 'A' shifted by 1 because 27 % 26 = 1.

 #### This app will be deployed to the web using Heroku very soon!